hmrc/bucket-dir/README.md

 aws-vault exec foo-profile -- bucket-dir foo-bucket
 ```

+### Character support

+`bucket-dir` supports objects using any of the _Safe characters_ listed in the S3 [object key naming guidelines](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html#object-key-guidelines).

+The exception to the above rule is using forward slashes concurrently (e.g. `my-folder//my-object`).
+This results in a folder called `/`, which breaks hyperlinks.

+Use of characters in the _Characters that might require special handling_ list is currently unsupported but is theoretically ok.

+Some chharacters in _Characters to avoid_ may also work, but you're on your own.

 ## Development

 Start with `make init`.
 This will install prerequisties and set up a poetry managed virtual environment containing all the required runtime and development dependencies.